cusanovich/500HT/README.md

     - Line 20: True/False whether to look for GC content corrected expression matrix
     - Line 21: True/False whether to look for covariate corrected expression matrix
     - Line 22: True/False whether to use Bonferroni correction for number of SNPs tested for each gene (alternative is permutations - Slow!!!)
-    - Line 23: True/False whether to regres out PCs before GEMMA or include them as a covariate
+    - Line 23: True/False whether to regress out PCs before GEMMA or include them as a covariate
     - Line 28: Directory where genotype files are
     - Line 30: Home directory (just used to shorten some of the code in the file)
     - Lines 31-50: Naming conventions for keeping track of True/False toggles above in output file name
     - Lines 63 and 65: part of permutation function requires some hardcoded locations
-    - Lines 78 and 81: location of master indext table from #1
+    - Lines 78 and 81: location of master index table from #1
     - Line 97: location of .bed format file listing SNP locations
     - Line 102: hmdir + location of square additive covariance matrix for relatedness, and where a current copy can be made
     - Line 106: hmdir + location of .bimbam format gene expression matrix